 This method is best for room decontamination.

-Most commercial cleaning companies in Australia who offers COVID 19 cleaning uses the fogging method following these three simple steps:
+Most commercial cleaning companies in Australia that offers Coronavirus cleaning Sydney uses the fogging method following these three simple steps:

 1. Clean – the first stage involves deep cleaning.
 Initially, this is done to remove the biofilm that may be harbouring on the surface.
 This biofilm is the layer where germs and viruses linger.
-When cleaning, you must use a highly effective hospital-grade disinfectant as cleaning agents.
+When cleaning, you must use a highly effective hospital-grade disinfectant as a cleaning agent.

 There are lots of disinfectant solutions available in the market containing quaternary ammonium compounds that can kill 99 per cent of microorganisms while removing this biofilm, mould, and any organic residue on the surface.
 Disinfectant always observes dwell time for it to be effective.